Miner Quickstart

 Once submit returns, the API queues your solver for evaluation.
 The lifecycle on the validator/API side:

-Three stages run in sequence.
+- Screening (seconds–minutes): three stages run in sequence.
 Most failures show up here — Docker build errors, missing

-The benchmark worker runs your solver against the active scenario suite for each live App.
-Each scenario produces a score; your final score is the aggregate.
+SOLVER_CLASS, banned imports. - Benchmarking (minutes): the benchmark worker runs your solver against the active scenario suite for each live App.
+Each order produces a real result — for swaps, the raw delivered output in wei.

 Wall-clock times depend on the live network’s queue depth.
 On a quiet network, screening + benchmarking takes 1–3 minutes.
 During a benchmark spike (multiple submissions queued), it can stretch to 10+ minutes.